-All taxis can issue a receipt (like a till receipt) stating start and end of journey time, distance traveled, the fare and the extras.
+All taxis can issue a receipt, stating the start and the end of your journey time, the distance travelled, the total price and additional fees.

-Given that the service was excellent, a small tip is normally appreciated by the drivers as a customary gesture.
+If your taxi driver was good, a small tip is normally appreciated as a customary gesture.

-How to get from Dublin airport to city centre by bus
+How to get from Dublin airport to the city centre by bus

-How much is the bus from Dublin airport to city centre?
+How much is the bus from Dublin airport to the city centre?

 Where do I get it from?

-Both buses depart from the bus station in front of Terminal 1 arrivals exit doors.
-Once outside, the station is located on the right side of the gates.
+Both buses depart from the bus station at the arrivals hall in Terminal 1.
+Once outside, the station is located on the right side of the exit doors.

-Although the express buses take twice the travel time than a taxi, the service itself is very efficient and practical just for a quarter of the price.
-These express buses offer separate luggage space along with features, such as air conditioning and comfortable seats.
-Moreover, they skip most of the stops traveling directly to the centre of the city.
+Although both buses take twice as long as a taxi, the service itself is very efficient and practical, for a very good price.
+Both buses offer separate luggage space along with air conditioning and comfortable seats.
+Moreover, there are not many stops between the airport and the city centre.

-There is an Airlink information desk in the arrivals hall.
-You can purchase your Airlink ticket there, at the Spar shop (a small store) or at the vending machines at the bus stop.
+There is an Airlink information desk at the arrivals hall where you can purchase your Airlink ticket, you can also purchase your ticket at the Spar shop, at the vending machines at the bus stop or online in advance.

-For those staying at Grand Canal Hotel the Aircoach drops you the closest.
-Just hop off at the School House Hotel.
-From there it’s only a 3 minute walk to the Grand Canal Hotel.
+For those staying at the Grand Canal Hotel, the Aircoach bus drops you right by the hotel, next to the School House Hotel.
+From there you will only need to walk 3 minutes to the Grand Canal Hotel.